+Considering \textbf{(T1)}, one is looking for a maximally discriminant compatible scoring function $U\in{\cal U}^{SF}$ such that $u_j\left(x_{j}^{n_j}\right)>0$ for each $g_j\in G$.
+Indeed, in an additive value function, $u_j\left(x_{j}^{n_j}\right)$ can be considered, in some way, as the ``importance" of criterion $g_j$ being the marginal value assigned to the greatest performance on $g_j$ (that is $x_{j}^{n_j}$) by the marginal value function $u_j$ \citep{JacquetLagrezeSiskos1982}.
+To this aim, the following LP problem, denoted by $LP_1$, has to be solved:

-If $E_{AllContr}^{DM}$ is feasible and $h^{*}>0$, where $h^{*}=\max h$, subject to $E_{AllContr}^{DM}$, then, there is at least one compatible function in which all criteria contribute to $U$.
-In the opposite case, in all compatible functions, at least one marginal value function is such that $u_j\left(x_j^{n_j}\right)=0$ and, therefore, $g_j$ is not contributing to the global utility $U$.
-Let us denote by ${\cal U}_{AllContr}$ the subset of ${\cal U}$ composed of all compatible functions in which all criteria contribute to the global utility of each alternative; \item[(T2)] \textit{Each marginal value function $u_j$ is increasing in $X_j$:} We are therefore looking at a compatible function where all evaluations $x_j^{k}$ have a marginal utility lower than the marginal utility of $x_j^{q}$ iff $q>k$.
-To check for the existence of a compatible function having the mentioned characteristic, one has to solve the following LP problem denoted by $LP_2$:
+If $E_{AllContr}^{SF}$ is feasible and $h^{*}>0$, then, there is at least one maximally discriminant compatible scoring function $U\in{\cal U}^{SF}$ in which all criteria contribute to $U$.
+In the opposite case, in all maximally discriminant compatible scoring functions, $u_j\left(x_j^{n_j}\right)=0$ and, therefore, $g_j$ is not contributing to the global value assigned to the alternatives by $U$.
+Let us denote by ${\cal U}^{SF}_{AllContr}$ the subset of ${\cal U}^{SF}$ composed of all maximally discriminant compatible scoring functions in which all criteria contribute to the global value of each alternative.